 It doesn’t matter if you made good grades in college or if you excelled in sports or the arts.
-It doesn't even matter if at work you became the go-to person on the team in no time and have always been able to thrive in social settings.
+It doesn't even matter if you're the go-to person on your team at work, or you're able to thrive in social settings.
 Even if you’re the Albert Einstein of your department, you have most likely made at least one opposite-of-genius move at some point in your professional past (or present).

-"Look, I get it: no one intentionally makes bad career decisions."
+"Look, I get it: no one intentionally makes career mistakes."

 "What was I thinking?
 How did I get here?
 What do I really want to do?"

-Ever move on to a new opportunity without giving serious thought to whether that move makes sense for your ultimate career goals, and once you’re in your new job you realize you’ve made a huge mistake that may take years to undo?
-Ever agree to join a side project at work even though your plate is already filled to capacity with other tasks, so you can’t give the project your full attention — which makes you look like a slacker?
+Ever move on to a new opportunity without giving serious thought to whether that move made sense for your ultimate career goals?
+Then once you were in your new job, you realized you’d made a huge mistake that would take years to undo?
+Ever agree to join a side project at work even though your plate was already filled to capacity with other tasks?
+You probably couldn't give the project your full attention — which made you look like a slacker.
+Oops.

 Ever convince yourself to just “keep your head down and do your job” even though your eyes glaze over from boredom every time you think about what you do for a living, which leaves you unable to operate at the level you know you’re capable of?